Hla Swe

 Hla Swe (လှဆွေ, also known as Bullet Hla Swe; born 28 September 1960) is a Burmese politician who served as an MP in the House of Nationalities for Magwe Region № 12 constituency from 2011 to 2016.

 After he ended up his term length in the Parliament in 2016, he published a weekly newspaper The Bullet News Journal.

-He is known for his outspoken, Islamophobic and homophobic statements.
+Hla Swe is also notorious for his involvement in forming and equipping the Pyusawhti militias in central Myanmar in the aftermath of the 2021 Myanmar coup d'état to oppose anti-junta troops and the People's Defence Force.

 Early life and education

 Hla Swe was born in military base in Chauk, Magway Region to parents Boe Thar and his wife Than Kyi.
 His father, Boe Thar was a former military officer.
 He attended Basic Education High School No. 1 Kyaukse and straight out of high school in 1978.

 Military and governmental career

 Hla Swe joined the Myanmar Army in 1978 and most of his 25 years of service was spent fighting armed ethnic groups in border areas.
 In 2003, he took up an administrative role for the State Peace and Development Council military government in Gangaw Township, Magwe Region.
 In 2006, he was retired as a lieutenant colonel in Myanmar Army and took up the post of director of Myanmar Radio and Television.